Neural Representations for Modeling Variation in Speech: Methods

-The effectiveness of these self-supervised neural models was originally evaluated by using the learned representations for the task of speech recognition.
+The effectiveness of these self-supervised neural models was originally evaluated by using the learned representations for the task of automatic speech recognition.
 However, in this study we assess whether or not these acoustic models also capture fine-grained information such as pronunciation variation.
-As several of the investigated algorithms (specifically, \texttt{vqw2v}, \texttt{w2v2}, and \texttt{XLSR}) use Transformer layers to model the acoustic signal, we also evaluate (using a development set) which layers are most suitable for our task.
+As the investigated algorithms use multiple hidden layers to model the acoustic signal, we also evaluate (using a development set) which layers are most suitable for our specific task.
 More information about these and other aspects of the models can be found in Appendix~\ref{appendix:models} and \ref{appendix:layers}.